corda/cordapp-client-template/README.md

 After you the webservers are successfully running you can request for each node to join the business network of the BNO node.
 This is done via the `requestBusinessNetworkMembership.sh` script within the `scripts` folder.

+## Testing

+### Quasar

+Corda flows need to be instrumented using Quasar before they are run, so that they can be suspended mid-execution.

+To achieve this in IntelliJ, you need to:

+* Create a run config for your tests
+* Open the run config and change the VM options to -ea -javaagent:PATH-TO-QUASAR-JAR
+* In the CorDapp example and templates, quasar.jar is located at lib/quasar.jar, so you'd use -ea -javaagent:../lib/quasar.jar
+* Alternatively, you can edit the default JUnit run config to use the Quasar javaagent by default, avoiding you having to do this every time you pick a new test to run.

 ## H2 Database

 To install H2 db in your Corda node follow the [instruction here](https://docs.corda.net/head/node-database-access-h2.html?highlight=database#connecting-using-the-h2-console